sarah-cic-uk/Code-the-Future/session-1/git_and_terminal.md

 1. Open your repo folder in VScode and edit the README.md
 1. Add your changes to the staging area: `git add .`
-1. Commit your changes with a useful message: `get commit -m "updating readme"`
+1. Commit your changes with a useful message: `git commit -m "updating readme"`
 1. push the changes: `git push`
 1. Navigate to the GitHub browser and look in your repo.
 You should see your changes!